analysis-tools-dev/static-analysis/README.md

 - [Lumnify](https://lumnify.com) :copyright: - Benchmark against thousands of projects, and analyse code for structural quality with focus on maintainability.
 - [multilint](https://github.com/adamchainz/multilint) - A wrapper around `flake8`, `isort` and `modernize`.
 - [Nitpick CI](https://nitpick-ci.com) :copyright: - Automated PHP code review.
-- [njsscan](https://opensecurity.in) - A static application testing (SAST) tool that can find insecure code patterns in your node.js applications using simple pattern matcher from libsast and syntax-aware semantic code pattern search tool semgrep.
 - [NodeJSScan](https://opensecurity.in) - NodeJsScan is a static security code scanner for Node.js applications.
-- [Nu Html Checker](https://validator.github.io/validator/) - Helps you catch problems in your HTML/CSS/SVG
 - [oclint](http://oclint.org) - A static source code analysis tool to improve quality and reduce defects for C, C++ and Objective-C.
 - [ocular](https://www.shiftleft.io/ocular/) :copyright: - Enables code auditors and security teams to interactively investigate their unique code bases  to find business logic flaws and technical vulnerabilities that traditional SASTs cannot.
 This is done by enabling the analyst to write their own custom queries.
 Can find hard-coded secrets, authentication issues, and malicious code like rootkits and backdoors.
-- [Oversecured](https://oversecured.com) :copyright: - A mobile app vulnerability scanner, designed for security researchers and bug bounty hackers.
-It also allows integrations into the DevOps process for businesses.
 - [pfff](https://github.com/facebookarchive/pfff/wiki/Main) :warning: - Facebook's tools for code analysis, visualizations, or style-preserving source transformation for many languages.
 - [PMD](https://pmd.github.io) - A source code analyzer for Java, Salesforce Apex, Javascript, PLSQL, XML, XSL and others.
 - [Polymer-analyzer](https://github.com/Polymer/tools/tree/master/packages/analyzer) - A static analysis framework for Web Components.
-- [portlint](https://www.freebsd.org/cgi/man.cgi?query=portlint&sektion=1&manpath=FreeBSD+8.1-RELEASE+and+Ports) - A verifier for FreeBSD and DragonFlyBSD port directories.
 - [pre-commit](https://pre-commit.com) - A framework for managing and maintaining multi-language pre-commit hooks.
 - [Prettier](https://prettier.io) - An opinionated code formatter.
 - [Pronto](https://github.com/prontolabs/pronto) - Quick automated code review of your changes.
 Supports more than 40 runners for various languages, including Clang, Elixir, JavaScript, PHP, Ruby and more.